-(1) Section 203 of the PHW Act provides:
+Section 203(1) of the PHW Act provides:

-- (1) A person must not refuse or fail to comply with a direction given to the person, or a requirement made of the person, in the exercise of a power under an authorisation given under section 199. - Penalty: In the case of a natural person, 120 penalty units; - In the case of a body corporate, 600 penalty units. - (2) A person is not guilty of an offence against subsection (1) if the person had a reasonable excuse for refusing or failing to comply with the direction or requirement.
+(1) A person must not refuse or fail to comply with a direction given to the person, or a requirement made of the person, in the exercise of a power under an authorisation given under section 199.

+(2) A person is not guilty of an offence against subsection (1) if the person had a reasonable excuse for refusing or failing to comply with the direction or requirement.

-Note: section 209 of the PHW Act provides for infringement notices to be served on any person who without reasonable excuse has refused or failed to comply with a direction given to the person, or a requirement made of the person, in the exercise of a power under an authorisation given under section 199.
-The amount payable pursuant to the infringement notice varies depending on the nature of the failure or refusal and the age of the person who refuses or fails to comply.
+Note: section 209 of the PHW Act provides for infringement notices to be served on any person who has refused or failed to comply with a direction given to the person, or a requirement made of the person, in the exercise of a power under an authorisation given under section 199.
+The amount payable pursuant to the infringement notice varies depending on the nature of the failure or refusal and the age of the person.

-PROFESSOR BENJAMIN COWIE
+ASSOCIATE PROFESSOR N. DEBORAH FRIEDMAN

 Acting Chief Health Officer,

 as authorised to exercise emergency powers

 under section 199(2)(a) of the PHW Act